codythompson/class-builder-js/README.md

 var MyAwesomeClass = ClassBuilder.build();
 ```

+### fields

-3. Set some fields using the field function.
+ Set some fields using the field function.
 When you set a field, ClassBuilder will look at the args object passed into the constructor, and set fields (aka instance variables) on your object with values found in the args object.

 ```javascript
 ClassBuilder.new('MyAwesomeClass');